lightning/bolts/02-peer-protocol.md

 The `option_anchors` allows HTLC transactions to "bring their own fees" by attaching other inputs and outputs, hence the modified signature flags.

+Splicing requires us to send and receive additional signatures, as we don't know which (if any) of the splice transactions will end up being the new channel funding transaction.
+We send `commitment_signed` for each of the pending splice transactions and for the current funding transaction.
+When sending `splice_locked`, we may receive obsolete `commitment_signed` from our peer: we can safely ignore them by filtering on `funding_txid`.

 ### Completing the Transition to the Updated State: `revoke_and_ack`